Gas (Bottom): Plot

-Eddie and Richie try to get into their neighbour's flat, but Mr Rottweiler is an angry, hostile man who loathes them.
+Eddie and Richie try to get into their neighbour's flat to removed the illegal gas pipe before the gas man arrived in the morning, but Mr. Rottweiler is an angry, hostile man who loathes them.
 To further complicate matters, Rottweiler's girlfriend is staying with him and he does not want to be disturbed.
-Unable to simply walk into Rottweiler's flat, Eddie and Richie break through the connecting wall with a sledgehammer.
-Aiming for the kitchen, they fail and instead break into Rottweiler's bedroom, where he and his girlfriend are sleeping.
+Unable to simply walk into Rottweiler's flat by bribing him with half a bottle of sherry (which Eddie unwitting drunk it to himself), Eddie and Richie tries to sneak in from the window high above but got easily distracted by the couple's love making in bed and fall off the building.
+Later the duo break through the connecting wall with a sledgehammer.
+Aiming for the kitchen, but they fail and instead break into Rottweiler's bedroom by mistake, where he and his girlfriend are sleeping.
+So the duo had no choice but to proceed their plan the hard and tricky way.
 Eddie goes to the kitchen to remove the gas pipe, while Richie stays in the bedroom attempting to clean up the rubble and later lecherously staring at Rottweiler's girlfriend.
 Meanwhile, Eddie becomes distracted while eating most of Rottweiler's food.

-Having eaten much of the contents of the fridge, Eddie sets about his work, but botches the job and causes a huge gas leak in the kitchen.
+Having eaten much of the contents of the fridge, Eddie sets about his work, but botches the job and causes a huge gas leak and a big mess in the kitchen.
 Richie finishes up and goes to get Eddie, but is nearly knocked over by an enormous, fiery explosion in the corridor.
-Richie runs into the destroyed kitchen, where a badly-burnt Eddie claims that he had simply attempted to "burn off" the excess gas.
-Eddie and Richie try to escape out of the front door, but are confronted by the confused gas man.
+Richie runs into the destroyed kitchen, where a badly burnt Eddie claims that he had simply attempted to "burn off" the excess gas.
+Eddie and Richie try to escape out of the front door but are confronted by the confused gas man who came too soon than the duo expected.
 They successfully escape through the hole in the bedroom wall and congratulate themselves on escaping Rottweiler's flat.
-Having discovered his kitchen on fire, Rottweiler is informed by the gas man that Eddie and Richie had been in his flat moments earlier.
+Unfortunately having discovered his kitchen on fire, Rottweiler is informed by the gas man that Eddie and Richie had been in his flat moments earlier.
 The episode ends with Rottweiler breaking through the hole in the wall and strangling Eddie and Richie for their actions.